cjlawson02/chrislawson.dev/projects.md

 ## Projects

+Here are a collection of projects I work on.

 ### FRC Team 973: The Greybots

 I am a programmer for Atascadero High School's premier robotics [Team 973 The Greybots](https://greybots.com).
-Here are some of the projects I work on for the team.
+Here are some of the projects I work on for the team...

 #### Greybots Signin